Cessna Interior Plastic article by Jim Cavanagh from a past issue of Cessna Owner magazine

-First of all, while they might not seem all that important, interior parts are actually a very high priority with the FAA.
+First of all, while they might not seem all that important, interior parts (including Cessna interior plastic) are actually a very high priority with the FAA.
 A cabin fire can either be quenched or can virtually explode into a fireball, depending upon the materials used.
 In an enclosed cabin, the latter is not a good thing.
-Plastic trims, carpeting, cloth seat covers, and paneling have to be fire retardant to a specific degree, as dictated by Part 61.
+Cessna interior plastic trims, carpeting, cloth seat covers, and paneling have to be fire retardant to a specific degree, as dictated by Part 61.
 This FAR explains the test procedure and the rates at which a material can burn.
 An approval of the material can be made by either an IA conforming to the FAR or by an independent company that will certify the material.
 Skandia, Inc., near Rockford, IL, is one such company.
 These guys have been approving interior components for years, and are happy to test materials that an owner or a shop might want to send them.
 It’ll cost a bit more than Joe Blow Mechanic, but it’s neat and well documented, and there is absolutely no question that the procedure has been done right.

 Before we go on, it MUST be said: The important aspect of burn testing a material is not to get it legal; rather it’s to ensure that you and your family and friends will not be killed should a fire occur.
 Whether the part is plastic or fiberglass or upholstered, it needs a burn cert.
 I lost a very good friend and his beautiful girlfriend when they burned up in a Bonanza sitting on the ground at a run-up ramp.
 No one heard a word or saw the smoke until it was too late.
 The outside of the airplane looked fine, but the interior and the souls on board were gone.
 We do not want something like this to happen simply because we didn’t take the time to see how fast a new carpet burns.
 At the time, I was young and dumb and had put new carpeting in my airplane thinking “Hey, it’s only carpet.”
 I immediately pulled it out, set a torch to it, and watched it disappear before my eyes in just seconds.
 It was a very emotional and poignant epiphany.
 Mea Culpa, Y’all!